-There are a wide variety of skin disorders.
-Skin disorders can be painful or painless, localized or extensive, acute or chronic.
-Some skin conditions can be benign and other life threatening.
-Skin problems have variable causes which can be genetic or environmental.
 Skin problems are found to be common in people of all ages and both sexes all over the world.
-Children can experience many of the skin conditions just as the adults.
-In addition as they have more contact with other children and germs they tend to develop skin disorders that are found to be rare in adults.
-Skin problems vary greatly in their manifestation.
-Typical symptoms of skin disorders include raised red or white bumps, painful or itchy rash, scaly and rough skin, peeling skin, ulcers, open sores or lesions, cracked skin, discolored skin patches, fleshy bumps, warts and skin growths, change in color or size of the mole and excessive flushing.
+Children can experience many skin conditions just as adults.
+In addition, as they have more contact with other children and germs they tend to develop skin disorders that are found to be rare in adults.

-Some of the common causes found to affect skin and lead to various skin disorders are bacteria trapped in skin pores and hair follicles, fungus, parasites and microorganisms thriving on the skin, viruses, weak immunity, allergens, irritants, coming in contact with infected person?s skin and genetic factors.
-Illnesses affecting the thyroid gland, immune system, kidneys and other systems of the body and many other lifestyle factors can lead to the development of skin disorders.
-It is seen that people with diabetes experience skin disorder due to their condition at some point.
+Some of the common causes found to affect the skin and lead to various skin disorders are bacteria trapped in skin pores and hair follicles, fungus, parasites and microorganisms thriving on the skin, viruses, weak immunity, allergens, irritants, coming in contact with an infected person’s skin and genetic factors.
+Illnesses affecting the thyroid gland, immune system, kidneys and other systems of the body as with many other lifestyle factors can lead to the development of skin disorders.
+It is seen that people with diabetes experience skin disorders due to their condition at some point.

-One must follow certain tips like washing hands with soap and water frequently, avoid sharing utensils and glasses with other people, avoiding direct skin contact with infected person, sleeping for at least seven hours each night,avoid sharing person items like combs, swimsuits, blankets, cleaning things in public spaces like gym and sports equipments before using them, avoiding excessive physical or emotional stress, eating nutritious diet and drinking plenty of water, getting vaccinated timely, avoiding contact with environmental or dietary irritants and allergens and protecting skin from excessive heat, cold and wind, washing face with gentle cleanser and water every day and using moisturizer.
+One must follow certain tips like washing hands with soap and water frequently, avoiding sharing utensils and glasses with other people, avoiding direct skin contact with an infected person, sleeping for at least seven hours each night, avoiding sharing personal items like combs, swimsuits, blankets, cleaning things in public spaces like gym and sports equipment before using them, avoiding excessive physical or emotional stress, eating a nutritious diet and drinking plenty of water, getting vaccinated timely, avoiding contact with environmental or dietary irritants and allergens and protecting skin from excessive heat, cold and wind, washing face with gentle cleanser and water every day and using moisturizer.

 The various forms of eczema are contact dermatitis which is caused by contact with any substance to which an individual is sensitive.
-Atopic dermatitis that involves inherited tendency to allergies and runs in families, seborrheic dermatitis that involves face and scalp in adults and scalp and nappy area in infants, and varicose eczema that occurs in older people and is often linked to varicose veins.
+Atopic dermatitis involves an inherited tendency to allergies and runs in families, seborrheic dermatitis involves the face and scalp in adults and scalp and nappy area in infants, and varicose eczema occurs in older people and is often linked to varicose veins.